Digital Dramaturgy Documentation

 - When selected, this will show the cut (red highlight), revised (yellow highlight), and added lines (green highlight)

-Set your playscript data source in _config.yml:
+If you’re using your own reporistory, you’ll set your playscript data source in _config.yml:

 # Google Sheets URL (published as CSV)